-In Argentina, the term ‘villa miseria’ is used to describe the impoverished shantytowns that exist within large urban settlements.
-And in Buenos Aires, Villa 15 is one of the city’s largest and most notorious slums.
+In Argentina, the term villa miseria is used to describe the impoverished shanty towns that exist within large urban settlements.
+And in Buenos Aires, Villa 15 is one of the city’s largest slums.

-Run since 2006 by co-directors Moira Rubio Brennan and Miriam Priotti, the respected Buenos Aires-based ph15 Foundation uses the resources of the visual arts – especially photography – to foster new expressive capacities, communication and techniques in at-risk children and young people in vulnerable situations.
+Run since 2006 by co-directors Moira Rubio Brennan and Miriam Priotti, today the respected Buenos Aires-based PH15 Foundation uses the visual arts – especially photography – to foster new expressive capacities, communication and techniques in at-risk children and young people in vulnerable situations.
 Workshops and activities are designed to promote social integration and socialisation of the artistic experience.

 Ten students join the project for a year, often staying on for a number of years.
-Each week students take photos and then bring the images back to the ‘talleristas’ (workshop facilitators) to be discussed by the students in a democratic process.
+Each week, students take photos and then bring the images back to the ‘talleristas’ (workshop facilitators) to be discussed in a democratic process.

-ph15 have published a book, run workshops in some 90 locations across the country, held a 15th anniversary exhibition and expanded to Buenos Aires’ iconic Villa 31 shantytown.
+To date, PH15 have published a book, run workshops in some 90 locations across the country, held a 15th anniversary exhibition and expanded to the notorious Buenos Aires shanty town, Villa 31 .
 Some participants are now photographers or have started their own workshops.